ELEVENCROWN9350/ESP32-Set-Top-Box-Wi-Fi-Remote-Framework/README.md

 The project was developed and tested on a 7Star Digital Set-Top Box but can be adapted to other Set-Top Boxes by capturing and replacing the remote timing arrays.

+---

-Features
+## Features

-Wi-Fi controlled Set-Top Box
+* Wi-Fi controlled Set-Top Box
-No IR LED required
+* No IR LED required
-Direct IR receiver line injection
+* Direct IR receiver line injection
-ESP32-C3 compatible
+* ESP32-C3 compatible
-Lightweight web interface
+* Lightweight web interface
-Android app support
+* Android app support
+* Power, OK, Navigation Buttons
+* Number Keys 0-9
+* Menu, Exit, Mute, Recall
-Supports Power, OK, Navigation, Number Keys and Menu functions Easily adaptable to other Set-Top Boxes
+* Easily adaptable to other Set-Top Boxes

+---

-Hardware Required
+## Hardware Required

-ESP32-C3 Super Mini
+* ESP32-C3 Super Mini
-Set-Top Box
+* Set-Top Box
-Soldering Iron
+* Soldering Iron
-Jumper Wires
+* Jumper Wires
-Double-Sided Tape (for mounting)
+* Double-Sided Tape
-Multimeter (recommended)
+* Multimeter (recommended)

+---

-How It Works
+## How It Works

 The ESP32 connects to the Set-Top Box's IR receiver output line.

 When a button is pressed on the web interface or Android app:

-ESP32 receives the HTTP request.
+1. ESP32 receives the HTTP request.
-ESP32 replays the stored timing sequence.
+2. ESP32 replays the stored timing sequence.
-The timing sequence is injected directly into the IR receiver output line.
+3. The timing sequence is injected directly into the IR receiver output line.
-The Set-Top Box interprets the command exactly as if it came from the original remote.
+4. The Set-Top Box interprets the command exactly as if it came from the original remote.

-Architecture:
+### Architecture

 Phone / Android App
 ↓